Henderskelfe: History

 The name of Henderskelfe has been suggested by Smith to be an Old Norse combination of Hildar and skjálf; a female personal name and either shelf or seat.
 However, Morris suggests the name stems from Hundred-Hill, as the site was the meeting place of the wapentakes of Ryedale and Bulmer.
 The remains of the village of Hinderskelfe/Henderskelfe were demolished when the current Castle Howard buildings were erected in 1699.
 A map of 1690 shows 24 houses present, though no document records what happened to the villagers.
 Beresford suggested that the villagers were given houses in either Coneysthorpe or Welburn.
 The area was classified as a township until 1866, when it was redesignated as a civil parish.
 Previous to this, the township of Henderskelfe was in the parish of Bulmer, and consisted of 1,500 acre, most of which was given over to the Castle Howard estate.
 By 1872, the parish area was defined as being 1,620 acre, which had grown to 1,705 acre by 1890.

 In 1987, the whole of the parish became part of the newly created Howardian Hills Area of Outstanding Natural Beauty.
 The Centenary Way long-distance footpath crosses the eastern side of the parish.

 Governance

 Henderskelfe was historically in the wapentake of Bulmer, and part of the Malton Rural District in the North Riding of Yorkshire.
-It is now in the shire district of Ryedale in North Yorkshire.
+It was part of the Ryedale district between 1974 and 2023.
+It is now administered by North Yorkshire Council.
 The parish forms part of the Thirsk and Malton Constituency for national government purposes.

 In the 2001 census, the parish details were listed as being "below the Office for National Statistics threshold data" (the population was less than 100), so the details were contained within the adjacent parish of Coneysthorpe.